Kchaitanya30/Processing-Geographic-Data/Geometry Processing and Method Development/README.md

 - Check delete features with null geometry
 - Enable undo, for our safety if the layer get corrupted
 - Risk is when we try to do it, it may corrupt the layer
-- Check the geometry again to check if the error solved
+- Check the geometry again to confirm the error is solved

 ## Some techniques to try
 #### Feature envelope to polygon